-Claire also has experience supervising and coordinating claims administration processes for collective actions.
-Aside from wage and hour litigation, Claire advises clients on all aspects of current wage and hour law and works closely with clients to revise payroll practices and calculation methods, review position classifications, and coordinate messaging and training to communicate changes to the workforce.
+In her wage and hour compliance work, Claire advises clients on all aspects of current wage and hour law and works closely with clients to develop compensation programs, create practical and manageable telework compliance, revise payroll practices and calculation methods, review position classifications, and coordinate messaging and training to communicate changes to the workforce.

 In addition to her wage and hour practice, Claire represents clients in traditional discrimination suits and agency charges under both federal and state laws.
-Claire also assists clients with employment disputes in arbitration, and Department of Justice and Department of Labor investigations.
 She advises clients on all aspects of day-to-day personnel matters, including leave and disability issues, employee discipline, and termination.

 Claire’s experience includes counseling clients in issues arising under federal immigration laws.
 In her pro bono practice, she has successfully obtained asylum, Permanent Resident status, and humanitarian parole for clients in individual immigration matters before U.S. Citizen and Immigration Services and U.S. Department of State.